 7. Multi-tool or knife with many tool features

-A small multi-tool, which includes pliers, Phillips, and a standard screwdriver, etc., is one option you can add to your kit.
+A small multi-tool, which includes pliers, Phillips, a standard screwdriver, etc., is one option you can add to your kit.
 You could also use a Swiss Army knife that has multiple tool options on it.
 These two tool devices will help with repairs that require screwing, tightening, twisting, bending, punching, and cutting.

 8. Parts from the snowshoe manufacturer

 The last thing to add to your repair kit, if available, are any items you can secure from your snowshoe company.
 Order any auxiliary parts they may sell that would help with field repairs.
-For example, MSR has a snowshoe field service kit that includes clevis pins, split rings, washers, lock nuts, strap retainers, and more.
+For example, MSR has a snowshoe maintenance kit that includes clevis pins, split rings, washers, lock nuts, strap retainers, and more.
 If you own MSR snowshoes, consider adding this to your homemade snowshoe repair kit.

 Snowshoe Repair Kit In Action